jamesbrobb/app-shell/libraries/app-shell/README.md

 # App Shell

-## What.
+A simple, configurable app template built with Angular Material components, that's decoupled from both content and router implementation.

-A simple, configurable, app template built with Angular Material components, that's decoupled from both content and router implementation.
+---

 You get: